 Editorial Profile of Col Crawford’s Leadership in the Electric Car Market

-This article originally appeared on the The Driven.io website and was written by Bridie Schmidt, staff writer for The Driven, and Renew Economy.
+This article on the electric car market originally appeared on the The Driven.io website and was written by Bridie Schmidt, staff writer for The Driven, and Renew Economy.

 An advertisement plastered on the front page of Sydney’s Manly Daily newspaper this weekend has sent a charged message to drivers on Sydney’s Northern Beaches, and a signal to the whole country: the age of electric mobility has arrived, and there’s no going back.